polkadot-fellows/Evaluations/evidence/lexnv/0005-rank-1-retention.md

 ### Other work:

-Beyond these core projects, I continue to provide expert reviews for the Polkadot-SDK and contribute to relevant RFCs.
+Beyond these core projects, I continue to provide reviews for the Polkadot-SDK in my area of expertise.
 I have also taken the initiative to support the WebRTC implementation in litep2p, ensuring that the integration remains smooth and efficient for the broader ecosystem.

 ## Voting record
 *Provide your voting record in relation to required thresholds for your rank.*